zuils/SeldomArchipelago/README.md

 2. Configure the server address, port, slot/player name, password as necessary, and the rest to your liking.
 3. Launch a world (creating a new one is recommended).
 If the chat displays "Archipelago is Active," you are connected successfully!

+# Feature Explanation
+## NPC Randomization
+NPC Randomization is a setting you can enable in your `.yaml` prior to generating a multiworld.
+If enabled:
+- The ability for each vanilla town NPC to move in becomes an item.
+- Finding and talking to a rescuable NPC (Sleeping Angler, Bound Goblin, etc.) is a location.
+- Meeting the conditions for an NPC to move in (barring receiving them as an AP item) and speaking to the resultant Ghost NPC is a location.
+As of now, these only apply to vanilla Town NPCs that are not pets or wandering merchants.
+### Notes
+For a ghost or rescuable NPC to spawn, you need to meet the conditions that it would normally spawn under in an Archipelago randomizer.
+For example, the Clothier ghost will move in after receiving the Post-Skeletron item, *not* after defeating Skeletron.
+The Bound Tinkerer will appear after receiving Post-Goblin Army, *not* after defeating it in-game.

+A real NPC will only move in if the corresponding item is received (you need the "Merchant" item for the Merchant to move in, etc.)

+Both the real Truffle and the ghost Truffle will only spawn in a glowing mushroom field.
+## New goals
+These are additional goals you can enable in your `.yaml` prior to generating a multiworld.
+- Wall of Flesh
+- Princess
+### Wall of Flesh
+Victory is earned once the Wall of Flesh is summoned and defeated.
+Note that this is intended for use with NPC randomization.
+It is strongly recommended you do not enable this goal with NPC randomization disabled, as this will result in an immediately beatable game.
+### Princess
+Victory is earned once the requirements for the Princess is met (all Vanilla town NPCs move in besides Santa Claus & Town Pets).
+This goal randomizes everything up to and including Plantera.
+While created with NPC Randomization in mind, it is also perfectly playable otherwise.
+## Advanced Manual Flag Configuration
+Accessible through the client-side mod's config.
+This expands upon the "Hardmode Starter" option in stable by allowing all vanilla & Calamity flags to be set for manual activation.
+Setting a flag for manual activation means that once you receive the item, you gain the ability to trigger the corresponding item instead of it activating manually.
+### Notes
+**This option allows you to opt out of receiving flags like Hardmode too early and making early-game difficult.
+Please make sure to configure it before entering a world.**
+Some good examples of flags to set as manual are Hardmode, Post-Plantera (for the dungeon changes especially) and Post-Moon Lord (which adds incredibly tough enemies to the Hallow and Underworld).
+## Advanced AP Chat Configuration
+Accessible through the client-side mod's config.
+Provides the ability to toggle the color and visibility of AP messages unrelated to your world.
 # License

 Archipelago Terraria Client is licensed under MIT.
 The purple and white Archipelago logo was created by this repo's owner (Desperandos).
 The icon and collection button image used by this